chrsmrrs/datasets/_docs/index.md

 ## Citing this Website
-Please refer to our website at [graphlearning.io](http://www.graphlearning.io/) if you have used the datasets for your publication.
-Please use the following BibTeX citation:
+If you have used the datasets for your publication, please refer to [graphlearning.io](http://www.graphlearning.io/) and cite the TUDataset paper:

 ```
 @inproceedings{Morris+2020,